GeoGuessr: AI research

 In July 2023, researchers at Stanford University developed a machine learning tool that was able to locate 40% of GeoGuessr locations with an accuracy of 25 km or better.
 After three attempts, the model was able to beat Trevor Rainbolt, a top-ranked player.
-In a preprint, the authors noted that such models could positively impact climate research, as successful geolocation of an image often requires a correct climate classification of the locale: if artificial intelligence can detect that two images come from the same region, feeding the tool with pictures could provide inexpensive data on how climate change affects regions.
-The study stated that quick recognition of outdoor locations could have privacy and security implications.
+In a preprint, the authors noted that such models could positively impact climate research, as successful geolocation of an image often requires a correct climate classification of the locale: if artificial intelligence can detect that several images come from the same region, feeding the tool with pictures could provide inexpensive data on how climate change affects that region.
+The study stated that quick recognition of outdoor locations could also have privacy and security implications.